 The Office of Medical Education serves as the centralized office committed to providing curriculum for pre-clinical education and as an important resource for our affiliate sites in providing clinical education to our medical students.
 On this page, you will find links to all of our Basic Science and Clinical Departments, webpages for all our pre-clinical Basic Science and Doctoring Curriculum Modules, information on all our third year clerkship opportunities and fourth year requirements and electives.
 Our Independent Study Project is an opportunity for our medical students to demonstrate their intellectual curiosity and vigor.
 During their last week of medical school, GUSOM students present to faculty and their peers on their projects, which for some has been research they have investigated and refined over their medical school career.
 There are also community service opportunities for our students, international application information, and Degree Track information.

-nINEteen Objectives of the Georgetown University School of Medicine
+Nineteen Competencies of the Georgetown University School of Medicine Program

 Georgetown University School of Medicine Mission Statement

 Guided by the Jesuit tradition of Cura Personalis, care of the whole person, Georgetown University School of Medicine will educate a diverse student body, in an integrated way, to become knowledgeable, ethical, skillful, and compassionate physicians and biomedical scientists who are dedicated to the care of others and health needs of our society.

 The University was founded on the principle that serious and sustained discourse among people of different faiths, cultures and beliefs promotes intellectual, ethical and spiritual understanding.
 Consistent with this principle, the School of Medicine strives to ensure that its students become respectful physicians who embrace all dimensions of diversity in a learning environment that understands and includes the varied health care needs and growing diversity of the populations we serve.

 Graduates of Georgetown University School of Medicine will demonstrate the following competencies: